Cloud Storage

 Enterprise Security Compliance features

-Real-time Collaboration Co-authoring support
+Real time Collaboration Co-authoring support

-Step 1: Register Application
+Step 1: Create an Azure AD Application

-Name: WPDM OneDrive Integration
+Name: WPDM OneDrive Integration (any name you like)

 Supported account types: